European hare: Mating and reproduction

-Does give birth in hollow depressions in the ground.
-An individual female may have three litters in a year with a 41- to 42-day gestation period.
-The young have an average weight of around 130 g at birth.
-The leverets are fully furred and are precocial, being ready to leave the nest soon after they are born, an adaptation to the lack of physical protection relative to that afforded by a burrow.
+Does give birth in depressions which they dug in the ground.
+An individual female may have two to four litters in a year after a six week gestation period.
+One litter can consist of up to ten young or leverets, which have an average weight of around 130 g at birth.
+They and are fully furred and are precocial, being ready to leave the nest soon after they are born, an adaptation to the lack of physical protection relative to that afforded by a burrow.
 Leverets disperse during the day and come together in the evening close to where they were born.
 Their mother visits them for nursing soon after sunset; the young suckle for around five minutes, urinating while they do so, with the doe licking up the fluid.
-She then leaps away so as not to leave an olfactory trail, and the leverets disperse once more.
-Young can eat solid food after two weeks and are weaned when they are four weeks old.
+She then leaps away so as not to leave an olfactory trail, and the leverets go their separate ways once more.
+Young can eat solid food after two weeks and are weaned at three or four weeks old.
 While young of either sex commonly explore their surroundings, natal dispersal tends to be greater in males.
-Sexual maturity occurs at seven or eight months for females and six months for males.
+Sexual maturity occurs in 4–8 months.